Robert S. Ellwood

-Robert S. Ellwood (born 1933) is an American academic, author and expert on world religions.
+Robert S. Ellwood (July 17, 1933 – June 5, 2025) was an American academic who focused on world religions.

-He was educated at the University of Colorado, Berkeley Divinity School and was awarded a PhD in History of Religions from the University of Chicago in 1967.
-He was Professor of World Religions at the University of Southern California from 1967 until 1997 and is now professor emeritus.
+Ellwood was educated at the University of Colorado, Berkeley Divinity School and was awarded a PhD in History of Religions from the University of Chicago in 1967.
+He was Professor of World Religions at the University of Southern California from 1967 until 1997 and was then named professor emeritus.

-Life
+Background

-Robert Scott Ellwood Jr., was born July 17, 1933, in Normal, Illinois, the son of Robert Sr. and Knola Ellwood.
+Robert Scott Ellwood Jr. was born in Normal, Illinois July 17, 1933, the son of Robert Sr. and Knola Ellwood.
 Robert Sr. was a teacher in the high school affiliated with Illinois State Normal University, and a pioneer in the development of sociology as a high school subject.
 In 1945 the family moved to Chadron, Nebraska, where Robert Sr. became chair of the Education Department at the Nebraska State Teachers College located there.

-Robert Jr. graduated from Chadron Preparatory School in 1951, and from the University of Colorado in 1954.
+He graduated from Chadron Preparatory School in 1951, and from the University of Colorado in 1954.
 He then attended Berkeley Divinity School in New Haven, CT, an Episcopal seminary now affiliated with Yale Divinity School.
 He graduated and was ordained a priest in the Episcopal Church in 1957.
 He pastored Christ Church, Central City, NE 1957-1960.

 In 1961-62 Ellwood served as a chaplain in the U.S. Navy.
 While stationed in Okinawa and Japan he became interested in Japanese religion, and world religions generally.
 Reading the works of Mircea Eliade led to an interest in Eliade's structuralist and phenomenological approach to religion as a way of understanding similarities and differences in religions.
 As a consequence, in 1963 he entered the University of Chicago Divinity School's history of religion program led by Eliade, receiving the Ph.D. in 1967 after a final year of study in Japan.
 In 1967 Ellwood became a professor of religion at the University of Southern California, Los Angeles, serving there until retirement in 1997.

 In 1988 he received a Fulbright Research Grant to study new religious movements in New Zealand, and spent six months there working in the national library in Wellington.
 He also taught briefly in the Universities of Cape Town and Natal in South Africa, and after retirement at Auburn University in Alabama.
 He was named Distinguished Emeritus Professor by U.S.C. in 2002, and Alumnus of the Year by the University of Chicago Divinity School in 2009.